The Cervical Smear

 Can cervical screening prevent cancer?

 The aim of the cervical screening programme is to prevent cancer.
-Regular screening every three years is the best way to detect changes to the cervix early and prevent them developing into cancer.
+Regular screening is the best way to detect changes to the cervix early and prevent them developing into cancer.
 Cervical cancer is more common if you: